Vikash4122002/AI-Powered-Credit-Default-Prediction-System/README.md

 This project covers a real-world financial risk workflow — going from raw data all the way to a live, accessible prediction API.

+> Built and deployed an end-to-end machine learning system for credit default prediction using Stacking Ensemble models, FastAPI, Docker, AWS EC2, and Streamlit.

 | Dimension | Detail |
 |---|---|
 | **Dataset** | UCI Credit Card Default Dataset (30,000 clients) |